Back To Search Results

 Treatment / Management

-Based on the history and physical exam coupled with risk factor assessment, general screening labs such as complete blood count, comprehensive metabolic panel, EKG, urinalysis (UA), and radiographic studies should be considered.
-Central nervous system imaging should be considered in patients who are taking antiplatelet or anticoagulant medications and have an appropriate history and mechanism.
-[13][14][15](B2)
+Based on the history and physical examination coupled with risk factor assessment, general screening laboratory tests such as complete blood count, comprehensive metabolic panel, electrocardiogram, urinalysis, and radiographic studies should be considered.
+Central nervous system imaging should be considered in patients taking antiplatelet or anticoagulant medications if the mechanism of injury raises suspicion for injury.[22][23][24]
+Patients taking anticoagulants found to have a significant intracranial hemorrhage require aggressive treatment.
+Reversal of the anticoagulant should be considered in the appropriate clinical context and should be based on institution-specific guidelines.(B2)

 Differential Diagnosis